beginning of content

 Emergency contraception

-If you are female and you want to avoid an unplanned pregnancy, it is important to take emergency contraception as soon as possible.
+If you are female and you want to prevent an unplanned pregnancy, take emergency contraception as soon as possible.

-Options for emergency contraception include the 'morning after' pill (emergency contraception pill) and a copper intrauterine device (IUD).
+Options include the emergency contraception pill (morning after pill) and a copper intrauterine device (IUD).
+You do not need a prescription for the morning after pill.

-Some types of the 'morning after' pill can be taken up to 5 days after you have had unprotected sex.
-A copper IUD placed within 5 days of unprotected sex can reduce your chance of an unplanned pregnancy.
+Some emergency pills can be taken up to 5 days after unprotected sex.
+A copper IUD placed within 5 days can also lower your chance of an unplanned pregnancy.
+Ask your doctor or sexual health clinic for advice.

-If it's too late to take emergency contraception, you might choose to take a pregnancy test when your next period is due.
-If you are pregnant, you can consider whether to continue with the pregnancy.
-Speak to your doctor or local sexual health clinic to discuss your options.
-There are many services available to support you.
+If emergency contraception is no longer an option, you may choose to take a pregnancy test when your next period is due.
+If you are pregnant, you can talk with your doctor or sexual health clinic about your options and available support.

 Post-exposure prophylaxis (PEP)

-PEP is free.
-You can get it at most hospital emergency departments or sexual health clinics.
+PEP is available from most hospital emergency departments and sexual health clinics.

 Resources and support